Team-Snow/PAC/README.md

 A proof of concept distributed computing architecture build on rust and webassembly.

 # Demo
-The demo for simple brute force hash solver can be viewed at https://hack.snowing.dev/
+A live demo for the simple brute force hash solver can be viewed at https://hack.snowing.dev/